justinc-lim/Heart-Health-EDA-R-/README.md

 These graphs prove that males have higher Blood Pressure readings than females.
 Yet, the effect of smoking is still undetermined.

-## Findings
+## Conclusion

 From our exploration of the dataset we found that:
 1. Blood Pressure has a positive relationship with BMI, meaning I found that it BP increases as BMI increases.
 2. In our dataset, Males have a higher risk of elevated blood pressure and hypertension 1 than females.
 3. The effect of smoking on blood pressure is undetermined, the results of our analysis don't confirm a positive nor negative relationship between smoking and blood pressure.

+## References